 Basic concepts of printmaking are introduced, though mainly relief processes are studied.
 These include lino cut, woodcut, collage, and mono printing, in black and white and color.
-A working knowledge of the tools, materials and process of the traditional relief print will be learned, and an imaginative approach taken to the print as a work of fine art.
-Prerequisite: ART121.
-(Updated November 2014)
+A

-ART168, Printmaking II (3 credits/4 contact hours) \$\$ Studio Course Fee
+ART168, Printmaking II (3 credits/4 contact hrs.) \$\\$\\$\ Studio Course Fee

 The basic intaglio processes of printmaking as an art medium.
 Techniques of etching, aquatint, engraving, and dry point.
 Prerequisite: ART167.
 (Updated November 2014)